America’s favorite butterflies: big, bold, beautiful

 #

 Habitat: Moist open and shrubby areas, including urban and suburban yards.
-Wingspan: 2-1/4 to 3-1/4 inches (5.7 to 8.3 cm). (photos clockwise from top-left: Tom Murray / BugGuide – cc by-nd-nc 2.0; Tom Murray / BugGuide; WW)
+Wingspan: 2.25–3.25 inches (5.7–8.3 cm).

 GIANT SWALLOWTAIL

-Foods: Adults take nectar from a variety of plants and shrubs, including lantana, azalea, Dame’s Rocket, goldenrod and Swamp Milkweed.
+Foods: Adults take nectar from a variety of plants and shrubs, including lantana, azalea, Dame’s Rocket, goldenrod, and Swamp Milkweed.
 Host plants: Citrus species, including orange trees, prickly ash, and rue.
 The caterpillars, commonly called “Orange Dogs,” are sometimes seen as pests because they can quickly defoliate a small plant.
-The caterpillars appear different in each of their larval stages but always resemble bird droppings.
+The caterpillars appear slightly different in each of their larval stages but always resemble bird droppings.

-Habitat: Orange groves, urban flower gardens, open woodlands and nearby fields, and rocky and sandy hillsides near streams or gullies. (photos clockwise from top-left: Stepanka Nemcova / EOL – cc by-nc 3.0; Thomas Bresson / EOL – cc by 2.0; Richard Crook / EOL – cc by-nc-sa 2.0)
+Habitat: Orange groves, urban flower gardens, open woodlands and nearby fields, and rocky and sandy hillsides near streams or gullies.

-EASTERN TIGER SWALLOWTAIL WESTERN TIGER SWALLOWTAIL
+EASTERN TIGER SWALLOWTAIL, WESTERN TIGER SWALLOWTAIL

 ZEBRA SWALLOWTAIL